allianceauth/allianceauth/docs/installation/auth/allianceauth.md

     systemctl enable supervisord.service
     systemctl start supervisord.service

 Once installed it needs a configuration file to know which processes to watch.
-Your Alliance Auth project comes with a ready-to-use template which will ensure the celery workers, celery task scheduler and gunicorn are all running.
+Your Alliance Auth project comes with a ready-to-use template which will ensure the Celery workers, Celery task scheduler and Gunicorn are all running.

 Ubuntu: